 REI funds several types of projects; please visit the Project Overview page for details.

 Co-Learning Plan selection is a competitive process.
 REI typically funds up to four Co-Learning Projects each year, and authors receive up to $8,000 in support.
 Visit the Project Overview page for more information on REI project types.
-We are not currently accepting applications for 2020 Co-Learning Plans.
+We are currently accepting applications for 2020 Co-Learning Plans.
+Apply now!

 Co-Learning Timeline for 2019

 |Application Deadline||December 6, 2019|

 |Presentations Due||August 28, 2020|

 |Annual REI Event||September 3, 2020|